 Working with community partners to present Superfund-relevant science

-The UW SRP community engagement core partners with the Northwest Toxic Communities Coalition to identify topics of interest to community-based organizations working to protect their communities from hazardous waste hazards and promote effective cleanups.
-We host quarterly webinars available to the public on selected topics.
-Registration links and recordings of recent webinars are available below.
+The UW SRP community engagement core, active through June 2022, partnered with the Northwest Toxic Communities Coalition to identify topics of interest to community-based organizations working to protect their communities from hazardous waste hazards and promote effective cleanups.
+We hosted quarterly webinars available to the public on selected topics.
+Recordings of the most recent webinars are available below.

 Join us for the 12th Annual Summit of the NW Toxic Communities Coalition, connecting and empowering communities impacted by toxic waste to share resources, information and support for toxic cleanup efforts throughout the northwest and the nation.